mertnuhoglu/study/clj/book_programming_in_clojure.md

 (in-ns 'myapp)
 ```

-You should `use` `clojre.core` namespace when you move to a new namespace.
+You should `use` `clojure.core` namespace when you move to a new namespace.

 ``` clojure
 (clojure.core/use 'clojure.core)